PuppetML/.github/profile/README.md

  <div>

-   **PuppetML** is a non-profit NGO to improve and positively contribute to collective well-being.
+   PuppetML is a non-profit NGO to improve and positively contribute to collective well-being.
 Our powerful tools with Machine Learning help people every day in a pleasant way to improve their routine and everyday life.

  </div>

- <h1 align="center">Objective</h1>
+ <h2>Objective</h2>

  <div>